rizsotto/Bear/source/citnames/man/citnames.1.md

 # OUTPUT FILE

-Currently the only output format is the JSON compilation database.
+Currently, the only output format is the JSON compilation database.
 Read more about the syntax of that in the `bear` man page.

 # CONFIG FILE